VERONICA FAZZIO

 The pre-recorded video, which depicts an image of me seated and reading my grandmother’s homemade bread recipe from my mother’s cookbook, will be projected on to the screened, front windows of the ACSF 924 building during Art week.
 The screen is divided into three panels.
 In one of the three panels, I appear standing and reading the same recipe live, in real time.
 In order to accomplish this live component, I will stand in front of a green screen in a room, from which my image will be projected onto the one third of the three panels screen alongside the other two other images of me.
 Simultaneously, pedestrians on Lincoln Road (where the screen will be installed), will be invited to read a homemade bread recipe (in various languages) while seated in a red chair, identical to the red chair in the video.
 The images of pedestrian participation will appear intermittently on the screen, alternating with the image of my live performance; either me or the person reading will appear on the third part of the screen.

-There are no statements for this piece but rather provocative shots.
+hots.
 Womanhood and bread as unifiying, universal elements; language as symbolic representation of separation and division.
 Issues of cause and effect are explored as well.

 The different vocal recordings are manipulated as sound tracks, creating a sense of space and giving control to each language during different moments in the chair.